Condor QPCI-1553 RT Send block for remote terminal (not recommended)

 A Remote Terminal sends data only if it receives a transmit command from the Bus Controller.
-This block prepares the board for the next transmit command on this channel, Remote Terminal number, and sub address as specified by the Initialize and RT Initialize blocks.
+The Remote Terminal block prepares the board for the next transmit command.
+It gets its channel, Remote Terminal number, and sub address from the Initialize and RT Initialize blocks.

 remote terminal-T-sub address-number of words